 - Emphasizing the three Rs - Respect, Restraint, Responsibility - through athletic competition and team-building in football, baseball, basketball, swimming, softball, cheerleading and other recreational activities;

 - Building self-esteem, while allowing for personal growth, emphasizing the importance of becoming literate and educated citizens;

 - Addressing problems stemming from teen idleness (such as substance abuse, gang violence, teen pregnancy and illiteracy);

 - Instilling the desire to lead productive lives and to become positive contributors and future leaders in the community;

 - Teaching moral, personal, social, cultural development, health and wellness practices.

-Today, the Club serves more than 40,000 young men and women, ages 5-18, throughout the St. Louis-metropolitan area.
+Today, the Club serves thousands of young men and women, ages 5-18, throughout the St. Louis-metropolitan area.
 The Club also serves as a meeting center for various community, social and business organizations and as an outreach resource center for troubled youth.

 The Club is a non-profit, 501 (c)3 United Way member agency.

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.